The Importance of Number Rhymes

 5. One, Two Buckle My Shoe - supports counting in 2s

-If you are looking for more ways to support your child with developing number sense in a fun and engaging way, take a look at the Preschool Number Activity Cards and the Reception Number Activity Cards.
+If you are looking for more ways to support your child with developing number sense in a fun and engaging way, take a look at the Preschool Number Activity Cards, Reception Number Activity Cards and Year 1 Number Activity Cards.